etfrobotics/HARBOT/docs/logs.md

 ## Meeting 30.10.2025.

-- (Sumbal, K. Nikola, R. Nikola, Veljko) RDDL integration meeting
+- (Sumbal, R. Nikola, Veljko) RDDL integration meeting

 We have discussed about the minimum possible example of the RDDL multi-bin last mile logistics harvesting problem.